M. V. Rajamma

-Making her debut as a lead actress in the 1936 released Samsara Nauka Rajamma enjoyed an elaborate career in feature films across South India.
+Making her debut as a lead actress in the 1936 released Kannada movie Samsara Nauka, Rajamma enjoyed an elaborate career in feature films across South India.
 She was the first and foremost woman producer in South India and in Kannada films.
 She produced the film Radha Ramana in 1943 under her own home banner Vijaya Films.
 Her entry to the Tamil films was through the 1940 classic hit film Uthama Puthiran.
 She went on to star in about 60 Kannada, 80 Tamil, 20 Telugu and one Hindi films in her career spanning around four decades.

 Early life

 Rajamma was born in 1921 at Agandanahalli, a village in today's Bangalore Urban district, hitherto a part of Kingdom of Mysore.
 Her father Nanjappa, a merchant, was fond of stage and encouraged her to act.
 Rajamma joined the theatre group Chandrakala Nataka Mandali as a teenager and performed in plays alongside B. R. Panthulu, who she would go on to collaborate frequently on stage and in films.
 She did her schooling at the Arya Balika school in Bangalore till the 8th grade.
 She later shifted base to Chennai for doing films.